All Products

 sudo apt install -y xfce4 xfce4-goodies lightdm lightdm-gtk-greeter

-LightDM is a lightweight display manager that loads the logon window, authenticates the user, and starts the desktop session when the system starts.
+LightDM is a lightweight display manager that loads the login window, authenticates the user, and starts the desktop session at boot.

 sudo reboot

-Ubuntu does not allow the root user to log in to a graphical session by default.
-Create a non-root user for desktop sessions and grant sudo privileges as needed.
+By default, Ubuntu does not allow the root user to log in to a graphical session.
+Create a standard user for desktop sessions and grant sudo privileges as needed to avoid operating the desktop directly as root.

-To remove the XFCE desktop and its related packages, run the following commands:
+To remove the graphical interface, run the following commands:

 sudo apt-get purge -y xfce4* lightdm*